 Director / CEO

-His military experience includes radiation safety, WMD Radiological/Nuclear, Terrorism Disaster Response, Chemical, Biological, Radiological, Nuclear (CBRN), and Management of Aggressive Behavior.
+His military experience includes project management, radiation safety, Weapons of Mass Destruction-Radiological/Nuclear detection, Terrorism Disaster Response, Chemical, Biological, Radiological, Nuclear (CBRN) operations, and Management of Aggressive Behavior.
 Preston Miller is also an appointed Vice President of the American Military University Epsilon Pi Phi Honor Society Chapter in Emergency Management.

-His educational background includes a Master's in Public Administration with a concentration in Disaster Management that manages local, state, and federal rule and regulations towards disasters.
+His educational background includes a Green Belt is Lean/Six Sigma, a Master’s in Public Administration with a concentration in Disaster Management that manages local, state, and federal rule and regulations towards disasters.
 He also has a Bachelor of Arts in Emergency & Disaster Management that manages natural and man-made disasters.
-He is a certified HAZMAT technician with certifications in Toxic Agent Response and numerous FEMA structures to include Incident Command System, National Incident Management System, and National Response Framework.
-He has served in a number of disaster incidents, crisis responses, and joint operations involving local, state and federal agencies throughout FEMA Region 10 establishing himself as a strong leader with moral character, broad knowledge, and keen intellect.
+He is also a certified HAZMAT technician with certifications in Toxic Agent Response and numerous FEMA structures to include Incident Command System, National Incident Management System, and National Response Framework.
+He has also serviced in a number of disaster incidents, crisis responses, and joint operations involving local, state and federal agencies throughout FEMA Region 10 establishing himself as a strong leader with moral character, broad knowledge, and keen intellect.

 Director / Operations Manager